leducthang98/solidity-by-example/README.md

     value in map will be default value, not null set a map: myMap[_addr] = _i
     delete myMap[_addr]: set value to default value

+Array
+    default value
+    push
+    pop

+Enum
+    enum value will be uint

+User Defined Value Types ???

+Structs

+Data Locations - Storage, Memory and Calldata
+    storage - variable state, stored on the blockchain memory - variable in memory, exists while a function is being called calldata - special data location contains function arguments
+        ex: we have this variable: mapping(uint256 => MyStruct) myStructs; -> in function we can get myStruct in 2 ways:
+            // get a struct from a mapping
+            MyStruct storage myStruct = myStructs[1];
+            // create a struct in memory
+            MyStruct memory myMemStruct = MyStruct(0);